munjih/Pewlett-Hackard-Analysis/README.md

 GROUP BY title;
 ```

 The following table is the result from the above code.
+Among the 33,118 candidate retirees, the majorities were "Senior Engineer" or "Senior Staff".
 After this process, we have a better idea of which positions will need to be replaced in the near future.
+Possibly, some promotions can help fill the "Senior" titled roles, in addition to new hires.

 -![title](title.png)

 Finally, we were asked to generate a list of mentor candidates.
 The criteria was current employees that were born in 1965.
 For this, the following code was used for query.

 ```SQL
 -- Generate mentor list